Reflective modular forms on lattices of prime level: Introduction

 \section{Introduction}

 Let $M$ be an even lattice of signature $(n,2)$ with $n\geq 3$ and $M^\vee$ be its dual lattice.
-The Hermitian symmetric domain of type IV is defined as the cone
+The type IV Hermitian symmetric domain $\cD(M)$ is defined as one of the two conjugate connected components of the space

 Let $\Orth^+ (M) < \Orth(M)$ be the subgroup preserving $\cD(M)$.
-A modular form of weight $k\in \ZZ$ and character $\chi$ with respect to a finite index subgroup $\Gamma<\Orth^+ (M)$ is a holomorphic function on the affine cone of $\cD(M)$ satisfying
+A \textit{modular form} of weight $k\in \ZZ$ and character $\chi$ with respect to a finite index subgroup $\Gamma<\Orth^+ (M)$ is a holomorphic function on the affine cone of $\cD(M)$ satisfying

-The theory of automorphic Borcherds products (see \cite{Bor95, Bor98}) provides a remarkable method to construct modular forms whose divisor is a linear combination of rational quadratic divisors $\gamma^\perp$.
-A modular form is called reflective if its zeros lie on some $\gamma^\perp$ associated to roots of $M$, namely the reflection
+The theory of automorphic Borcherds products (see \cite{Bor95, Bor98}) provides a remarkable method to construct modular forms whose divisor is a linear combination of rational quadratic divisors $\gamma^\perp:=\{ [v]\in \cD(M): (v,\gamma)=0\}$.
+A modular form (for $\Gamma$) is called \textit{reflective} if its zeros are contained in the union of rational quadratic divisors $\gamma^\perp$ associated to roots of $M$, namely the reflection

 belongs to $\Orth^+(M)$.
-A lattice is called reflective if it has a reflective modular form.
+A lattice is called \textit{reflective} if it has a reflective modular form.
 Let $\widetilde{\Orth}^+(M)<\Orth^+ (M)$ denote the subgroup acting trivially on the discriminant form $M^\vee/M$.
 Bruinier's converse theorem says that every reflective modular form for $\widetilde{\Orth}^+(M)$ is a Borcherds product if $M$ splits two hyperbolic planes (see \cite{Bru02, Bru14}).
-Reflective modular forms have many applications in generalized Kac--Moody algebras, algebraic geometry and reflection groups (see \cite{GN98, Sch06, GHS07, GH14} and a survey \cite{Gri18}).
+Reflective modular forms have many applications in generalized Kac--Moody algebras, algebraic geometry, and reflection groups (see \cite{Bor00, GN98, Sch06, GHS07, GH14} and a survey \cite{Gri18}).
 It is an open problem to classify reflective modular forms and their underlying lattices since 1998.
 In the past twenty years, some classification results have been obtained in \cite{GN98, Sch06, Sch17, Ma17, Ma18, Dit18, Wan18, Wan19}.

-In \cite{Sch06}, Scheithauer classified all strongly reflective modular forms of singular weight on lattices of prime level.
-In the present paper, we give a complete classification of reflective modular forms on lattices of prime level without any restriction on the weight and multiplicity of divisor.
+In 2006 Scheithauer \cite{Sch06} classified all strongly reflective modular forms of singular weight on lattices of prime level and derived a classification of generalized Kac--Moody algebras.
+In the present paper, we classify symmetric reflective modular forms on lattices of prime level without any restriction on the weight and the multiplicity of divisors.
+Here, a modular form is called symmetric if it is modular for $\Orth^+(M)$.
+It is known that $M$ is reflective if and only if $M$ has a symmetric reflective modular form.
+Thus the above classification implies a full classification of reflective lattices of prime level.